Film Review

 Diary of a Mad Housewife (1970)

 There is something about American films of the 70’s.
 Many offered frank and artful depictions of adult situations laced with social conscience and a realistic use of language and sexuality.
 Diary of a Mad Housewife is a good example of this.
 It’s an awkward comedic drama and social satire that hammers away at the self-centered success-oriented nature of North American society.
 Has anything changed since 1970?
-The film depicts the dreary life of upper middle class housewife Tina Balser (Carrie Snodgrass) and the appalling men in her life: two of the most loathsome men in film.
-I once watched this film with a friend who was traumatized for two days because Jonathan, the self-obsessed spouse of Tina, reminded her of her ex-husband.
+The film depicts the dreary life of upper middle class housewife Tina Balser (Carrie Snodgrass) and the appalling men in her life: two of the most loathsome male characters in film.
+I once watched this film with a female friend who was traumatized for two days because Jonathan, the self-obsessed spouse of Tina, reminded her of her ex-husband.
 Oh man, I feel for you Lucy!

 By the end of the film there is no resolution.
 We are left with a confessional from Jonathan, a group therapy session with Tina, and much to ponder.